EnderIce2/FennixProject/README.md

 ## Todo
 - [ ] Figure out how to make the interrupts push es, fs & gs into REGISTERS structure
-- [ ] Replace the multitasking implementation with a better one
+- [ ] Fix the context switching causing exceptions
 - [ ] Fix the multitasking page table switching
 - [ ] Complete implementation for driver loading
 - [ ] Make a working version of process messaging (IPC)